 The Morris Dance Revival & The Morris Ring

 By the end of the nineteenth century morris dancing was almost extinct, with a mere handful of dance sides still active.
-However the Victorian interest in folklore encouraged a number of folk music and dance collecters to seek out the remaining dancers and to try to record and revive the dances.
+However the Victorian interest in folklore encouraged a number of folk music and dance collectors to seek out the remaining dancers and to try to record and revive the dances.
 This was the situation when Cecil Sharp chanced upon the Headington Quarry Morris dancers on Boxing Day 1899.
 The result was a revival of Cotswold Morris Dancing in England at the turn of the century, only to be savagely interrupted by the 1914/18 war.
 Many of the revival dancers lost their lives in this war, but enthusiasm and interest was not quenched and interest spread again through society in the late 1920's.
 A number of revival Morris clubs came into being to support the few traditional teams still dancing.
 In particular, see Roy Judge, Ian Hall and Gerard Robinson's 'The Ancient Men, the OUMM and Its Background' for a description of the period from around 1900 to 1930.

 Helmond Morris was the first group to start outside of the UK - in 1935.
 They even danced during the dark years of World War II!